Fast Facts About the Mighty Mo

 While it’s true the USS Missouri (BB-63) had no part in the attack on Pearl Harbor in 1941, the ship symbolizes the hope and victory that the devastation ultimately led to.
 Where did the Missouri come from and what part did she serve in World War II?
 Let’s find out with these fast facts about the ship affectionately called the Mighty Mo.

-The Missouri was absent from Pearl Harbor, specifically because she wasn’t launched until nearly three years after the attack, so what makes her significant enough to have her own place of pride at Pearl Harbor?
+The USS Missouri battleship was absent from Pearl Harbor, specifically because she wasn’t launched until nearly three years after the attack.
+So what's the significance between Mighty Mo and Pearl Harbor?

 The Missouri may arguably be the most memorable battleship of World War II.
-On September 2nd, 1945 , the Supreme Commander of the Allied Forces in the Pacific Douglas MacArthur, British Admiral-of-the-Fleet Sir Bruce Fraser, Chinese General Hsu Yung-Ch’ang, Soviet Lieutenant-General Kuzma Nikolaevich Derevyanko, Australian General Sir Thomas Blamey, French General d’Armee Philippe Leclerc de Hautecloque, Canadian Colonel Lawrence Moore Cosgrave, Dutch Vice Admiral Conrad Emil Lambert Helfrich, and New Zealand Air Vice Marshal Leonard M. Isitt boarded the USS Missouri for a momentous occasion.
+On September 2nd, 1945, a group of highly important men boarded the ship for a momentous occasion including the Supreme Commander of the Allied Forces in the Pacific Douglas MacArthur, British Admiral-of-the-Fleet Sir Bruce Fraser, Chinese General Hsu Yung-Ch’ang, Soviet Lieutenant-General Kuzma Nikolaevich Derevyanko, and Australian General Sir Thomas Blamey.
+They were also accompanied by French General d’Armee Philippe Leclerc de Hautecloque, Canadian Colonel Lawrence Moore Cosgrave, Dutch Vice Admiral Conrad Emil Lambert Helfrich, and New Zealand Air Vice Marshal Leonard M. Isitt.

 The Last Battleship